BeaKenup/desafio-kedro/README.md

 To access the [data set](https://www.kaggle.com/competitions/titanic/data)

+After git clone, tables with data must be downloaded and inserted in the project folder ` data/01_raw `

 ## About Kedro

 This is your new Kedro project, which was generated using `Kedro 0.18.4`.